HL7/vr-common-library/input/pagecontent/usage.md

 ### Partial Dates and Times
-Several date/time fields (Date of Death, Date of Surgery, Date of Birth, and Date of Injury) in the IG allow components of the field to be unknown.
-The FHIR [date](https://build.fhir.org/datatypes.html#date) and [datetime](https://build.fhir.org/datatypes.html#datetime) fields provide the ability to leave the less significant components unspecified (e.g., 2018, 1973-06, or 1905-08-23 are valid dates).
-In addition to the built-in FHIR method for specifying partial dates, this IG provides extensions ([ExtensionPartialDateVitalRecords] and [ExtensionPartialDateTimeVitalRecords]) that allow the components to be specified independently.
+The purpose of the these extensions ([ExtensionPartialDateVitalRecords] and [ExtensionPartialDateTimeVitalRecords]) is to be able to express [date](https://build.fhir.org/datatypes.html#date) and [datetime](https://build.fhir.org/datatypes.html#datetime) values when some components are not known.
+For some fields reported in vital records, all four components (year, month, day, time) can be reported/absent independently, resulting in combinations that are not supported by a FHIR dateTime (YYYY, YYYY-MM, YYYY-MM-DD, or a full dateTime).
+The additional combinations supported by these extensions include:

+* YYYY-XX-DD (year & day with no month)
+* XXXX-MM-DD (month & day with no year)
+* XXXX-XX-DD (day only)
+* XXXX-XX-XX (no recorded date)
+* …and all options of the above options with  present/missing <time>

 When using these extensions, a value must be specified for each component (e.g., year, month, day), or a missing value code specified.
 This allows dates where any component is missing to be specified.
-Creators of conformant content are free to choose to always use the Partial date and datetime extensions to represent their dates and times.
+These extensions *SHALL NOT* be used to represent partial values that can be represented by the FHIR date and dateTime directly.
+The value of the field being extended should provide the portion of the date or dateTime value that can be represented by the FHIR data type.
+For example, if the date is 2023-XX-01 (the month being unknown), the value of the date should be 2023, and the partialDate extension would represent all three components.

 A value of unknown (all 9's) in IJE is equivalent to a null value and a DataAbsentReason extension.
 See [this][patient-child-vr-babyg-quinn-common-2] for an example of both unknown integer values -- an unknown month of birth, "99" in IJE -- and unknown time value -- the time of birth, "9999" in IJE.